Performance of a GPU- and Time-Efficient Pseudo 3D Network for Magnetic Resonance Image Super-Resolution and Motion

-The uncertainty maps were generated simultaneously with the restored images using our network with NIG loss.
-In this section, the aleatoric and epistemic uncertainty quantification for the super resolution task will be evaluated.
-Firstly, an example of HRGT image with the corresponding SR image, absolute error map, uncertainty maps and SSIM map shown in Fig.\ref{Fig_uncertainty_map} can support the qualitative evaluation.
-As mentioned in the method section, out-of-distribution data can be identified with epistemic uncertainty, but cannot with aleatoric uncertainty alone \cite{Bayesian_Deep_Learning_uncertainty}.
-Fig.\ref{Fig_uncertainty_map}D shows that the uncertainty pervade over the whole image volume including the background region, while the epistemic uncertainty map shows significantly emphasized regions in anatomical structures.
-Besides, It can be found that the regions with high values in the epistemic uncertainty map matches the the regions with higher error in the absolute error map and the regions with lower SSIM in SSIM map, and vice versa.

-Furthermore, by investigating the relationships between the mean epistemic uncertainty of each image slice and their SSIM/PSNR values, we observed strong correlations between them.
-As shown in Fig.\ref{Fig_uncertainty_regression}, we firstly performed linear regression on the pairs of mean epistemic and SSIM values using the 10 datasets from the test group (blue dots in the figures), and obtained a linear regression (the red solid line) with 95\% prediction interval (the region between the red dashed lines).
+By investigating the mean epistemic uncertainty of each image slice and the SSIM/PSNR value, we observed strong correlations between them.
+As shown in Figure \ref{fig9}(G)(H), we performed a linear regression analysis on the mean epistemic and SSIM values using the 10 patients from the test group (blue triangles; accuracy test dataset), and obtained a regression equation (the red solid line) with a 95\% prediction interval (the region between the red dashed lines).